uclaacm/uclaacm-rustlings/01-toolchain/README.md

 Don't worry if you don't know exactly what is going on in each line of Rust code.
 The goal is for you to have the chance to play around with some Rust code and get familiar with the syntax.

+## Learning Rust

+The most valuable resource for learning Rust is [The Book](https://doc.rust-lang.org/stable/book/).

+This [resource](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) exists if you want to speedrun Rust syntax in 30 minutes.

+A good way to familiarize yourself with Rust syntax is by looking at [Rust by Example](https://doc.rust-lang.org/rust-by-example/).